DK-HU/impact_detection_datasets/README.md

 Each line of data in the data.txt file consists of a timestamp (ms), three-axis gyroscope readings, left rotation encoder readings, right rotation encoder readings, three-axis accelerometer measurements, and whether it has been impacted (1: impacted, 0: not impacted).

-——How to get the wheel rotation?
+—How to get the wheel rotation?

-——The difference between two adjacent lines of data is the angle of wheel rotation.
+—The difference between two adjacent lines of data is the angle of wheel rotation.

-——How to get the change in IMU attitude?
+—How to get the change in IMU attitude?

-——The difference between the gyroscope readings of two adjacent lines is the change in IMU attitude (unit: degree).
+—The difference between the gyroscope readings of two adjacent lines is the change in IMU attitude (unit: degree).